 For P&I insurances, the outbreak may cause more stir, as the coronavirus is impacting shipping operations.
 Crewmembers and passengers have been, and may still be infected, cargo deliveries may be delayed, voyages will be disrupted and ships may need to deviate.
 P&I insurers keep a close eye on the situation, and have issued recommendations to their members on how to manage the risks imposed by the outbreak.

 Particular issues may be raised for Loss of Hire policies, in cases where ships are currently in for repairs at Chinese yards.
 Repair periods will be extended, maybe beyond the number of days covered by the policies.
 Other types of trade or business interruption policies may also be triggered.
 The virus cause no physical damages to ships, but may cause severe interruptions to shipping operations.

 Accordingly, claims will arise under insurance policies in the aftermaths of the virus outbreak, but the liability issues may be difficult to assess, and depending on the particular circumstances of each case.

 Maritime law is prepared for the risk the coronavirus implies to shipping operations

-Although it is clear that the outbreak of coronavirus causes disruptions for the shipping industry, the maritime law is prepared to regulate claims and disputes arising out of such disruptions.
+Although it is clear that the outbreak of the coronavirus causes disruptions for the shipping industry, the maritime law is prepared to regulate claims and disputes arising out of such disruptions.
 For ship-owners and other stakeholders it is important to deal with this risk with caution, and to consult with other parties and insurers whenever a disruption occurs or may be foreseen.